-5. The approval of the amended Restricted Share Unit Plan to allow for the settlement in common shares at the Company's discretion to reserve 2% of common shares issued and outstanding for the plan;

-6. We will also ask you to confirm our approach to our Executive Compensation Program, which has been established to attract and retain a team to execute our value creation strategy and deliver returns in a highly competitive market.
+- 1. The election of 8 candidates to our Board of Directors; - 2.
+The appointment of PricewaterhouseCoopers LLP as the Corporation's independent auditor for 2019; - 3.
+The approval of the amended Deferred Share Unit Plan to allow for the settlement in common shares at the Corporation's discretion and to reserve 0.5% of common shares issued and outstanding for the plan; and - 4.
+We will also ask you to confirm our approach to our Executive Compensation Program, which has been established to attract and retain a team to execute our value creation strategy and deliver returns in a highly competitive market.